 Without expectation, it’s easier to appreciate every moment and every experience.

+The logical nxt step is to release the need to plan and control.
 So many people have their lives planned down to the last second.
 We live in a busy world, and are expected to be productive and active all the time.
 Planning seems to be a necessity, trying to fit all the activities, chores and fun into a day.

 Here’s something to think about: over-planning limits your possibilities.
 If you have every moment of your life planned, it can lack spontaneity, which leads to incredible things.